 From an early age Macdonald had shown a keen interest in public affairs.
 He was ambitious and looked for opportunities wherever he could find them.
 At age 19, in 1834, he became secretary of both the Prince Edward District Board of Education and the Hallowell Young Men’s Society.
 In Kingston he was recording secretary of the Celtic Society in 1836, president of the Young Men’s Society of Kingston in 1837, vice-president of the St Andrew’s Society in 1839, and a prominent member of the Presbyterian community.
 In March 1843, now well known as a lawyer, businessman, and public-spirited citizen, he was easily elected to the Kingston Town Council as an alderman.

 Macdonald’s three-year service at the local level was quickly overshadowed by his entry into provincial politics in the general election of October 1844.
-He ran in Kingston as a conservative, stressing his belief in the British connection, his commitment to the development of Canadian resources, and his devotion to the interests of Kingston and its hinterland.
+He ran in Kingston as a conservative, stressing his belief in the British connection, his commitment to the development of the Province of Canada, and his devotion to the interests of Kingston and its hinterland.
 Again he was elected by a wide margin; provincially, conservative winners outnumbered reformers by more than two to one.

 For six of the first ten years of his political career-between 1848 and 1854 – his party was not in power and his practicality was expressed mainly in efforts to promote the interests of his constituency.
 He regularly presented petitions and introduced legislation dealing with such matters as the incorporation of Kingston as a city; its debt; support for its charitable, religious, and educational bodies; and particularly the promotion of such Kingston-area businesses as road and railway companies, insurance companies, financial institutions, and gas, light, and water companies.
 (Macdonald had a personal financial interest in all of these businesses.)
 He was a conscientious and successful constituency man and would be re-elected from Kingston in seven consecutive elections for the assembly between 1844 and 1867 and in three for the federal house between 1867 and 1874.